Matgenix/atomate2-turbomole/README.md

 [jobflow](https://github.com/materialsproject/jobflow)
 and [turbomoleio](https://github.com/Matgenix/turbomoleio).

+Currently, the jobs and flows have been implemented and tested for Turbomole version 7.6 series.
+The atomate2-turbomole thus relies on turbomoleio version 1.4.x which is compatible with Turbomole version 7.6 series.

 ## Need help?

 If you've found an issue with atomate2-turbomole, please submit a bug report on [GitHub Issues][issues].